Property Maintenance

 Office Square to School Street and includes the Library and the Unitarian and Congregational Churches.
 It

-This includes the Charles R. Wilber School, the Pleasant Street School(owned by the Sharon Housing
+This includes the Charles R. Wilber School, the Pleasant Street School, and the Kate Morrell Park.

 Geography

-According to the United States Census Bureau, the town has a total area of 24.2 square miles (62.6 km²), of which, 23.3 square miles (60.4 km²) is land and 0.9 square miles (2.2 km²) (3.56%) is water.
+According to the United States Census Bureau, the town has a total area of 24.2 square miles (62.6 km), of which 23.3 square miles (60.4 km) is land and 0.9 square mile (2.2 km) (3.56%) is water.
 This includes Lake Massapoag, which is one of the town’s most prominent features and a popular recreational site for swimming and boating.
 It was largely responsible for the town’s early development as a summer resort location.
-Sharon is drained by the Canoe River to the south, and Massapoag Brook to the north.
+Massapoag is drained by the Canoe River to the south, and Massapoag Brook to the north.

 External Links